 Each producer has their own signature blend.
 For example, Veuve Clicquot Yellow Label is a signature blend for that producer.
 However, the same producer may also make a multitude of other “cuvees”, including single-vintage or single-parcel Champagnes.
 Tasting Champagne is a unique experience in that both the land as well as the winemaker hold so much influence over the final product in the glass.

-Asace runs west to east from the pine-clad Vosges mountains through some of the most beautiful vineyards in France, to the mighty Rhine river and the border with Germany.
+Alsace runs west to east from the pine-clad Vosges mountains through some of the most beautiful vineyards in France to the mighty Rhine river and the border with Germany.
 Changing hands several times over the centuries between France and Germany has only strengthened the independent character of this fiercely traditional region, where a unique dialect is still the most popular spoken language.
+Picturesque country inns with steep gables and wrought iron signs await travelers while gifted cooks are ready to greet them with the secrets of Alsatian cuisine.
+Strasbourg, Alsace’s magnificent capital needs at least a couple of days to properly explore.

-With the French reputation for distinctive culinary flair, being able to savour cuisine inspired by outside influences is somewhat rare in the country.
-In Alsace, however, experiencing the Germanic flavours and dishes of the area is all but inevitable, with rich, hearty meals packed with flavour certain to offer an enjoyable culinary experience.
+Alsace is eating and drinking country!
+Portions are huge and hearty taking inspiration from its German heritage.
+With the French reputation for distinctive culinary flair, being able to savor cuisine inspired by outside influences is somewhat rare in the country.
+In Alsace, however, experiencing the Germanic flavors and dishes of the area is all but inevitable, with rich, hearty meals packed with flavor certain to offer an enjoyable culinary experience.

 Alsace Riesling Grapes